Sadhu Mirandal: Production

-On 13 November 1958 in Madras (now Chennai), Suryanarayana, a bank official, was murdered for money by his friend Narayana Swamy and associates Vijayakumar and Joginder, while travelling via Narayana Swamy's car after taking a large sum of cash from his bank's head office in Parry's Corner to his branch in T. Nagar.
+On 13 November 1958 in Madras (now Chennai), Suryanarayana, a bank official, was murdered for money by his friend Narayana Swamy and associates Vijayakumar and Joginder, while travelling in Narayana Swamy's car after taking a large sum of cash from his bank's head office at Parry's Corner to his branch in T. Nagar.
 Vijayakumar and Narayana Swamy were apprehended, but Joginder escaped.
 This incident became known as the "Suryanarayana Murder Case", and inspired A. Bhimsingh to write a screenplay.
 He produced it under the banner Sree Venkateswara Cinetone as the film Sadhu Mirandal, which his assistants Thirumalai–Mahalingam directed.
 The story and dialogues were written by Usilai Somanathan.
 Art direction was handled by H. Shantaram, editing by A. Paul Durai Singham and cinematography by G. Vittal Rao.
 A. Veerappan also contributed to the script, but was not credited.
 It is the feature film debut of Master Prabhakar.
 The final length of the film was 3996 metres.